Supratim30/ShopHolic/README.md

 1.  **Configure default configs**.
 In `config/default.json`, set your variables.

-	1. `dbUrl`: It can be set as `mongodb://localhost/MernECommerce`.
+	1. `dbUrl`: Connect your Database and put the Key
 NOTE: This is very basic, one without any username and password.
 This can be configured as per your requirement.
   2. `jwtsecret`: This is the key used sign jwt tokens.
-It can be set as `dummySecret`.
   3. `StripeAPIKey`: Create your account here [register](https://dashboard.stripe.com/register).
 2. Install dependencies with `npm i`.
-3. Server will start running on [port 4000](http://localhost:4000).
+3. Server will start running on [port 5000](http://localhost:5000).